 Most umbrella companies will pay your holidays in advance, meaning that it’s included in your pay.
 If you choose to have your holiday pay accrued, it is retained for a later withdrawal.
 The overall effect on your net pay will be evident as it will miss the additional payment in your pay.

-Most umbrella companies leave pension out of their illustrations as most contractors opt-out, and it shows a higher net take-home pay, which looks better.
+Most umbrella companies leave pensions out of their illustrations as most contractors opt out, and it shows a higher net take-home pay, which looks better.
 At SmartWork, we included a column to show you how Auto-enrolment will impact your net pay.

 How can SmartWork help?

-We believe in transparency, and that’s why our calculator is one of the most comprehensive ones out there.
-Multiple variables can be changes to get the best result, which you can download for yourself.
+We believe in transparency, which is why our calculator is one of the most comprehensive ones out there.
+Multiple variables can be changed to get the best result, which you can download for yourself.
 No, we won’t ask for your details to do that.